 - Use of birth balls and birthing stool

 - iPod dock for soothing music

-- Ability to eat and drink at will
+- Ability to eat and drink as desired

 - Continuous labor support from your midwifery team